corsac-dart/base/README.md

-# Common utilities for Corsac projects
+# Bootstrap for Corsac projects

 WIP